Research Topics Paediatric Pneumology

 - Pulmonary outcomes after prematurity

 The development of new lung function techniques and non-invasive markers of airway inflammation is a hallmark of our research.
 The impact of early airway disease and environmental factors (e.g. air pollution) on the development of the lung and airways can be studied by applying these new techniques.
 The BILD cohort (Bern-Basel infant lung development birth cohort), which includes over 600 healthy infants followed from birth on during whole childhood, plays a central role for these studies.
 The cohort is conducted in collaboration with Prof. Urs Frey from Basel.
 Further we follow early lung disease in a group of children with cystic fibrosis that are part of the SCILD cohort (Swiss CF infant lung development cohort).
 Comparing infants with CF and healthy controls allows to determine the role of other influencing factors on respiratory health, such as respiratory viruses or bacteria.
+Furthermore, we develop an improved and comprehensive diagnostic for primary ciliary dyskinesia and a personalized test approach for cystic fibrosis therapeutics.
 We collaborate closely with researchers from adult pulmonary medicine, from the Institute for Social and Preventive Medicine and from the Institute for Infectious Diseases, as well as with several national and international research groups.

 Journal Clubs are held on Thursdays from 12:15-13:00 with sandwiches kindly provided by the Lung Function Team.
 The presentations are followed by discussions.